 - Tikkun Olam: Healing the world

-These traditions and values are as meaningful and relevant today as they have been over thousands of years.
-Indeed, they are reflected in modern agricultural practices.
-They are also the basis of our deep commitment to the principles of food justice including access to fresh, healthy, affordable, and culturally-appropriate food for all; fair treatment of workers; responsible land stewardship and compassionate treatment of animals.
+These traditions and values are as meaningful and relevant today as they have been over thousands of years, and are often reflected in modern agricultural practices.
+They are also the basis of our deep commitment to the principles of food justice including access to fresh, healthy, affordable, and culturally-appropriate food for all; fair treatment of workers; responsible land stewardship; and compassionate treatment of animals.

 Below are links to other Jewish community farms across North America: